Dr-Mystic/dr-mystic.github.io/README.md

-# hello-world
+# Portfolio
-Hello World repository for Git tutorial.

-This is an example repository for the Git tutorial on https://www.w3schools.com

-This repository is built step by step in the tutorial.

-Adding some lines directly from GitHub.
+This repository is designed to hold my portfolio as an aspiring software developer, shocasing my skills and experience as well as the current direction of my career.